uvaai/ml1/30 week3/40 Chinese Room/content.md

 within this data set.

 *Note:* There obviously isn't a right or wrong answer to such a hard question.
-What is most important, is that your answer shows your understanding the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.
+What is most important, is that your answer shows you understand the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.
 Additionally,

 * if you think the conjunctive system *does* allow for understanding: Do you have any ideas on what property of the conjuction makes this synergistic result